 Zoricic’s greatest success came in the 2010–11 season.
 That year, he was never ranked lower than eighth and made his first World Cup podium on 7 January 2011 by finishing second at St. Johann in Tyrol.
 A year later, on 15 January 2012, he finished third in the World Cup race at Les Contamines-Montjoie.

-Larisa Yurkiw is a retired National Team member who specialized in the speed events of downhill and super-G.
+Larisa Yurkiw is a retired National Team member specializing in the speed events of downhill and super-G.

-Prior to debuting on the world stage, she had much success as a junior ski racer.
-Yurkiw picked up a silver medal at the 2008 FIS Junior World Ski Championships in Formigal, Spain in the combined discipline.
-From 2006 to 2008, she posted three more top 10 results at this event.
+Before debuting on the world stage, she had much success as a junior ski racer.
+In the combined discipline, Yurkiw picked up a silver medal at the 2008 FIS Junior World Ski Championships in Formigal, Spain.
+From 2006 to 2008, she posted three more top-10 results at this event.

 Yurkiw announced her retirement on May 11, 2016, citing her desire to preserve her health.
 This had come after the best season of her career.